sauravkhanal/JSONAPI/README.md

 - **No Need to Sign In:** Experience hassle-free access with no mandatory sign-in requirements.
 Benefit from the service without the need for user authentication.

+> [!WARNING]
+> To manage server memory and maintain low costs, older data may be deleted at any time.
+Please refrain from using this service for permanent storage solutions.